 There are concerns that the use of robots may impersonalize care if developed as, and used as, a replacement for human care.
 Understandably, there is also concern that caregiving robots may reduce jobs in the care sector.

 However, the use of robots can free up caregivers to concentrate on the more personal aspects of the job and make the job more enjoyable, reducing the percentage of caregivers that leave their jobs each year due to low job satisfaction.

 In terms of functionality, it is also unlikely that robots will be able to wash or dress people, and robots that do undertake physical tasks like helping patients in and out of bed do pose safety concerns.

 In regards to studies assessing the positive outcomes of using robots in dementia care, many were found to have methodological drawbacks, and not every study reported positive outcomes.
 Additionally, introducing robots for group and individual interactions showed very different results, with positive reactions found more often in group situations over individual interactions.

 Robots for dementia care are designed to assist and support human caregivers, and not replace them.
 Studies have conflicting conclusions about the benefits of robots in dementia care, with many studies lacking in scientific value or methodological quality.
 However, many studies have reported positive outcomes for both patients and caregivers.
 While robots have been proven to help relieve stress and a number of other symptoms of dementia, there is no replacement for human care.
-Further research and development needs to be carried out to create robots that complement, rather than replace, human care, with the capabilities to help in emergency situations for a huge number of people in different circumstances.
+Further research and development need to be carried out to create robots that complement, rather than replace, human care, with the capabilities to help in emergency situations for a huge number of people in different circumstances.